vbeohar/Data_Engg-w205/README.md

 - Question 3: Rank trips in buckets of trip times (e.g. trip less than 5 minutes, greater than 5 minutes and less than 10 minutes).
 Identify which trips are most frequent as percentage of total.

-- Question 4: What percentage of trips are over 5 miles?

-- Question 5: What percentage of trips are over 10 minutes in duration?
+- Question 4: Rank trips in buckets of trip durations (e.g. trip less than 2 miles long, greater than 5 miles and less than 10 miles).
+Identify which trips are most frequent as percentage of total.

-- Question 6: What percentage of trips started and ended in the same stations?
+- Question 5: What percentage of trips started and ended in the same stations?

-- Question 7: What are the 5 most frequently used stations in the mornings?
+- Question 6: What are the 5 most frequently used stations in the mornings?

-- Question 8: What are the 5 most frequently used stations in the evenings?
+- Question 7: What are the 5 most frequently used stations in the evenings?

+- Question 8: Rank top-10 busiest rush-hour times by weekday as percentage of total trips.

+- Question 9: Break down Bike usage by customer type (ratio of total trips by annual subscribers and daily customers)

 Identify bike availability at stations during rush hour commute (i.e. calculate the station utilization during rush hour times in mornings and evenings)